porsche-design-system/porsche-design-system/packages/components/src/components/icon/icon/icon.guideline.md

 # Icon

 Stick to the following process when designing icons for Porsche.
 Is the icon a mandatory used one in multiple teams and purposes?
 Feel free to contact us (also as a reviewer).
-If we also think that your icon is relevant for the basic library it will be published both as library symbols for design.
+If we also think that your icon is relevant for the basic library it will be published as library symbols for design.
 [Sketch basic library](https://designsystem.porsche.com/latest/#/start-designing/introduction) and SVGs for development.
 See [Porsche Icon overview](https://icons.porsche.com/#/)

 ---